Chwilka...

 NFZ (voluntary) ~700–800 PLN Long-term residents needing public hospital access

-Private comprehensive 300–600 PLN Full coverage including hospitalization
+Private comprehensive (with hospital) 300–600+ PLN Full coverage including hospitalization and surgery